Perry J. Kaufman: Trading experience

 Kaufman worked in trading, research and advisory functions at major commercial banks, securities houses, central banks, and hedge funds.

 After leaving the aerospace industry, Kaufman became a partner in an Illinois-based farm management company where, as a commercial hedger, he developed expertise in trading commodity futures markets.
 Between 1981 and 1991, Kaufman resided in Bermuda where he worked as Head of Trading Systems for Transworld Oil, Ltd. (Bermuda).
 He was a principal at Man-Drapeau Research (Singapore) from 1992 to 1998 and worked in consulting functions for Cinergy and Prudential-Bache.
 Between 2003 and 2008, Perry J. Kaufman worked as a portfolio manager and senior quantitative analyst for Graham Capital Management, a hedge fund with a focus on managed futures trading strategies.
 Kaufman is currently a consultant to Mizuho Alternative Investments and serves as a board member at ARIAD Asset Management GmbH.
 Kaufman also advises the Aquantum Group and collaborates with the company in the design of systematic trading programs and indices.

 Publications & Canon Contributions

 Kaufman is the founder of the Journal of Futures Markets and creator of John Wiley & Sons's Traders Advantage series.

-Kaufman has authored numerous books, the most popular of which is New Trading Systems and Methods, first published by John Wiley & Sons in 1978 and now in its fifth edition.
-Since the late 1970s, Kaufman has published a total of 14 books to contribute to theories in the areas of price forecasting and portfolio allocation.
-Some of his books were translated into Chinese, Russian, Italian, Spanish, and Japanese.
-His latest book, Learn to Trade, was published in 2022.

-Since 1973, Kaufman has published numerous articles in, for example, the Journal of Futures Markets, Futures, Technical Analysis of Stocks and Commodities, and Futures Industry Magazine.
-Samples of this work can be found below.

-Kaufman has been a speaker at universities, major industry seminars, New York Stock Exchange corporate training courses, and the Dow Jones World Tours.
-He has made a number of radio and television appearances.
-Examples of his presentations can be found below.